Murder of Imette St. Guillen: Sentencing

-While the defendant committed this horrific crime, what is also so disturbing about this case is the indifference of the people employed at the bar that night.
-This court cannot speak to the legal implications of serving someone who is intoxicated, and indeed that issue may be before another judge, but this court can decry the complete indifference and inhumanity of the workers there that night.
-They were all focused on finishing their shift and leaving.
-Not one of those people spared a thought to the wisdom of sending an intoxicated young woman out into the deserted streets of Manhattan at 4 a.m.
-If only one of them had the common decency to call a taxi, we might not be here in this courtroom today.

 Littlejohn is to serve his sentence consecutively with his previous 25-year-to-life term for kidnapping a Queens woman.
 David indicated after the sentencing that she would file a notice of appeal and indicated that Littlejohn remained silent.
 She maintained that he was framed to protect Dorrian.

 Civil lawsuits

 In 2009 St. Guillen's family settled a confidential suit they brought against The Falls bar in 2007.